Give2Peer/g2p-client-android/app/src/main/java/org/give2peer/karma/task/README.md

 Most tasks are not in their own files.
 Not sure they should.
-Not sure these should even be in their own files either.
+As a noob, I tried as it felt like the right paradigm, but after experimenting with it a while it feels cluttered.
+So now tasks are lambda classes.

-Newb here.
-Logging off.
+Newb here, logging off.
 It's RELEASE DAY !